A Guide to Getting Married in Ireland in 2026 with a Wedding Celebrant

 Each partner will need to bring the following to your HSE Marriage Notification Appointment:

 If either of you are divorced, widowed, or have previously been in a civil partnership, you will need to bring additional documentation to the appointment.
 Likewise, if either of you are not a citizen of Ireland or an EU member state, you will need to bring further documentation.
-Further information on what you are required to bring can be found on the HSE website and/or checklist they provide you with.
+Further information on what you are required to bring can be found on the HSE website and/or checklist they provide you with when you make your appointment.

 Note: If your documents are not in English or Irish, you must provide translations.